nfragakis/Formulating-Emotions-in-Reinforcement-Learning-Agents/README.md

 ## Goals

 - Train Agent in physics sim walking environment
+- Write run.py from scratch for cmd line sims
+- Build Simulation Folder Structures
+- Render video of sims
+- Setup File (handle reqs)
+- README.md for running simulations
-- Formulate emotions based off core RL features
+- Formulate emotions based off core RL features in Algo files

 ### Emotion Types
 - Joy (tied to Reward Function and Expectation (policy)
     - Joy = (Reward from the environment + our expected value of that